 antioxidant activity.
 People with certain diseases, such as congestive heart failure, high blood pressure, periodontal disease, Parkinson's disease, certain muscular diseases, and AIDS, might have lower levels of coenzyme Q-10.

 In this Article

-Coenzyme Q-10 also seems to be safe for most children.
-But coenzyme Q-10 should not be used in children without medical supervision.
+Coenzyme Q-10 is POSSIBLY SAFE for children when taken by mouth.
+However, coenzyme Q-10 should not be used in children without medical supervision.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.